fabianosalles/simpletron/README.md

 ![Alt text](screenshot/running.png "Running a program in the simpletron")

 ## The Simpletron Machine Language

-The simpletron machine langua contains a few instructions
+The simpletron machine language contains a few instructions

 | CODE | NAME       | DESCRIPTION                                |
 ------ |------------|------------------------------------------- |